muzzarellimj/grace/README.md

 ```

 The latter command will prompt you to select a platform based on the available native and emulated devices, so feel free to pick whichever is available from the list of supported platforms.

-## Features

-Grace was built with a few simple features in mind: add a book, fetch metadata, organize and store metadata, and provide some methods to see the book.

-### Adding a book

-Users can input an ISBN-10 or ISBN-13 to the resource addition modal, and a few things will occur:

-- `OpenLibraryApi` fetches edition metadata with the provided ISBN
-- `OpenLibraryApi` fetches work metadata with the edition response
-- `OpenLibraryApi` fetches all author metadata with the work response
-- `BookParser` prepares and parses edition, work, and author data to extract approriate data
-- `FirebaseApi` inserts the parsed document into the collection

-### Viewing a collection

-Users can visit the home screen to see a snapshot of all recently added books, each displaying the cover image, title, author(s), and excerpt within a compact card layout.

-### Viewing a book

-Users can click or tap a button on each resource card to open a bottom sheet modal that provides all additional metadata about the specific book edition, including the publishers, contributors, ISBN, and more.